Richmond, Christchurch: Demographics

-Ethnicities were 75.5% European/Pākehā, 12.8% Māori, 4.0% Pacific peoples, 15.7% Asian, and 3.5% other ethnicities (totals add to more than 100% since people could identify with multiple ethnicities).
+Ethnicities were 75.5% European/Pākehā, 12.8% Māori, 4.0% Pasifika, 15.7% Asian, and 3.5% other ethnicities.
+People may identify with more than one ethnicity.

-The proportion of people born overseas was 27.6%, compared with 27.1% nationally.
+The percentage of people born overseas was 27.6, compared with 27.1% nationally.

-Although some people objected to giving their religion, 51.5% had no religion, 30.7% were Christian, 3.4% were Hindu, 1.5% were Muslim, 1.0% were Buddhist and 5.1% had other religions.
+Although some people chose not to answer the census's question about religious affiliation, 51.5% had no religion, 30.7% were Christian, 0.8% had Māori religious beliefs, 3.4% were Hindu, 1.5% were Muslim, 1.0% were Buddhist and 4.3% had other religions.

-Of those at least 15 years old, 909 (24.6%) people had a bachelor or higher degree, and 546 (14.8%) people had no formal qualifications.
+Of those at least 15 years old, 909 (24.6%) people had a bachelor's or higher degree, and 546 (14.8%) people had no formal qualifications.
+492 people (13.3%) earned over $70,000 compared to 17.2% nationally.
 The employment status of those at least 15 was that 2,019 (54.7%) people were employed full-time, 507 (13.7%) were part-time, and 180 (4.9%) were unemployed.

 History

+In the early days after Christchurch was established, there was a plan to create a system of canals to facilitate transport into Christchurch from outlying reaches, such as the foot of the Bridle Path, the then main route into Christchurch from the port.
+Buildings on the Richmond site were first erected in the 1850s, in anticipation of a planned canal linking other planned canals in Linwood and Shirley.
+The plan for canals was dropped in 1867 after the Lyttelton tunnel was opened.
+The initial name of the area was Bingsland, after a person named Bing, who had a long lease on church land there.
+It was later changed to Richmond, named after Richmond Hill in London.

 Avebury House is a large two-storeyed building built in 1885 with extensions added in 1907.
-It is just north of the Avon river and is surrounded by garden like grounds open to the public.
-Since the 1990s, it has been used as a community facility.
+It is just north of the Avon river and is surrounded by garden-like grounds open to the public.
+In the early 1970s it was converted for use as a youth hostel.
+In the late 1990s it survived the threat of demolition to become a community facility.